 Cryptic and sometimes even secret error codes which can stifle repairs by anyone but the manufacturer hadn’t been invented, and some (like Hoover and Hotpoint) actively encouraged the independent trade by producing regular technical and spare parts information for independent engineers, which were cheap and easily available from spares companies.

-I myself specialised exclusively in just Hoover automatics, twin tubs and vacuum cleaners for 15 years, I never touched anything else and yet thrived.
-If anyone telephoned me about a Hotpoint washing machine or a Zanussi I always said, sorry I don’t do them.
-It wasn’t because I wasn’t capable, it was because I believed in specialising exclusively and wanted to be a total expert.
+I myself specialised exclusively in just Hoover automatic washing machines, twin tubs and vacuum cleaners for over 15 years.
+I never touched anything else and yet thrived.
+If anyone telephoned me about any other brand of appliance I always said, sorry I don’t do them.

 I didn’t want to have to order parts I didn’t have, or come across any machine or any fault I wasn’t totally familiar with.
 As such I believe I (and other independent repairers like me) could offer a level of service that’s just not achievable today.